Seller Strategy

 The 10-Point Compliance Checklist

 You can audit every item on this list today.
-Each one directly reduces your suspension risk and improves your AHR score before the July launch.
+Each one directly reduces your suspension risk and improves your AHR score — and since AHR takes over enforcement around July 1, 2026 and scores on a rolling 180-day window, the sooner you fix these, the sooner the damage ages out before it starts counting against you.

 1. Review Every Active Listing Against TikTok Shop's Prohibited and Restricted List